 C/O Japanese Red Cross, Tokyo, Japan

 Via New York, New York

 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 “Further information will be forwarded you as soon as it is received.

 Chief Information Bureau”

-In August 1943, his mother received a letter he wrote while he was at Cabanatuan.
+On August 18, 1943, his mother received a letter he wrote while he was at Cabanatuan.
 In the letter, he asked her to send concentrated foods.
-His family received a second letter from him on March 17, 1944.
+His family received a second letter from him on March 17, 1944, in which he said he was well.
 On April 16, 1944, Paul was transferred to Kanose Camp, also known as Tokyo 16-B, with 49 other POWs.
 The POWs worked in a carbide plant that was located in a mine shaft.
 No safety equipment was given to the POWs and they had little supervision.
 He spent the remainder of the war on this detail.